Home Courses Law LLB (Hons) Law with Integrated Foundation Year

 Skills and Scholarship

-This module provides you with opportunity to develop your academic and employability skills needed to study and work within Law.
+This module provides you with opportunity to develop your academic and employability skills needed to study and work within law.
 You will develop your awareness of how cases and legislation are used to enhance your academic writing.
-You will learn how to successful develop legal argument both orally and in writing.
+You will learn how to successfully develop legal arguments both orally and in writing.

 Law of Obligations